AOT Road Construction Report

 This weekly report is a list of planned construction activities that will have traffic impacts on state highways throughout Vermont.
 Please remember to drive safely in all work zones.
 Lives depend on it.

-I-89 Sharon – A bridge rehabilitation project is underway.
-Traffic is reduced to one lane in each direction; crossovers are being utilized.
+I-89 Sharon – A bridge rehabilitation project continues.
+Traffic is reduced to one lane of traffic in both directions over the bridges.
 Motorists: be aware of a work zone speed reduction.

 Around the State

 Alburgh – Paving along U.S. 2 is complete.
 Motorists should drive with caution as crews work on project cleanup and sign removal throughout the project area.

 Also, a deck replacement project begins on the Mother's Bridge on U.S. 2 over Lake Champlain between North Hero Island and Alburgh.
 Flagged traffic may be in effect intermittently.
 Minimal delays anticipated.

 Andover – Bridge #9 over Trout Brook on Weston-Andover Rd. is closed through the fall.
 A town-signed 6.4-mile detour route is in place.
 The detour will run from Weston-Andover Rd. to Middletown Rd., then VT 11 to Hilltop Rd., and back to Weston-Andover Rd.